 The omnibus initiative aims to simplify CBAM declarants’ calculations where they are based on default values.
 To this end, the default values for exporting countries unable to provide reliable data for a type of goods will be based on the highest emission intensity for that type of goods from all exporting countries for which reliable data is available.

-It can be assumed that the envisaged changes will make it easier for CBAM declarants to determine embedded emissions in future.
+It can be assumed that the changes will make it easier for CBAM declarants to determine embedded emissions in future.
 But businesses will still need to develop an understanding, at an early stage, of how the processes for determining emissions work in order to gather the relevant data within the company as efficiently as possible.

 5. Greater scope for CBAM declarants to claim deductions for carbon prices paid in a third country

-Under Article 9(1) CBAM Regulation, CBAM declarants can claim in their CBAM declaration a reduction in the number of CBAM certificates to be surrendered in order to take into account any carbon price paid for the emissions declared in the country of origin and avoid being double charged.
+Under Article 9(1) CBAM Regulation, CBAM declarants currently can claim in their CBAM declaration a reduction in the number of CBAM certificates to be surrendered in order to take into account any carbon price paid for the emissions declared in the country of origin and avoid being double charged.

 The information gathered over the transitional period shows that in some cases it is hard to obtain the requisite information on the carbon price actually paid in a third country.
 The new omnibus initiative therefore provides for standard carbon prices, based on the default value system (see above).
 In a change to existing rules, CBAM declarants will be able to invoke standard annual carbon prices when claiming certificate reductions in their CBAM declarations if the carbon price paid in a third country can no longer be established.
 From 2027, the Commission is to publish standard carbon prices for each third country based on the best available data from reliable, publicly available information and information provided by third countries.